 There are ways for you to defend against this sort of problem, however.
 You will probably want to install security plugins for your website in order to protect it against a lot of these types of attacks.
 For a decent listing of the best WordPress security listings you might want to check out this website.

 But the best way to make sure your website stands a DDoS attack is to use a hosting provider which has stable and highly-available servers.
 This does not mean you need to spend additional cost on hosting.
 For the same configuration, some hosting companies may host a large number of websites, thus reducing the availability of resources like RAM and CPU for your account.
 Just select your hosting wisely.
-You can use these discount coupons from bigrock to get really powerful servers for lowest prices in the market.

 Finally, preparation is the key to really managing a DDOS attack.
 You are going to want to keep your IP address as secure as possible so that hackers cannot target you.
 You will also want to find out who you might need to call at your ISP in order to manage the problem.
 You will likely be troubled for a period of time, but know that eventually your attackers will quit and leave you alone.